US Flagged vessel regulations, for over 20 meters

 I recommend that you want a water maker.
 They are some trouble to maintain but the enhanced health benefits more than make up for the cost.
 The poor health of many of the world's people can be readily traced to a lack of freshwater, not only for drinking, but almost as importantly for bathing.
 So why would you want to live like that?
 If you wanted to study skin diseases, you would go the tropics.
 Fresh water and the capacity to bath often, is the solution.
 In any event, the PUR units are ok and I have used them, but only for occasional usage.
 For long term usage I would get a "Village Marine" or "OML" unit.
 If you want to explore used equipment, try The WaterMakerGuy (site not active yet).
 I am partial to VM units since they can be ordered with "off the shelf" components instead of VM versions of pumps, valves and other hard to find components, if you expect to be overseas.
 Also their electronic control units are the most reliable on the market.

-units and can be run in "wake up" mode where the unit
+excellent units and can be run in "wake up" mode where the unit comes on

-Marine Electronics carries Furuno and other radars at excellent
+Electronics carries Furuno and other radars at excellent prices.

 Return to Main page © Copyright 2003.
 Captain Michael P. Maurice.
 All rights reserved.